 Top level domains are handled by the Internet Corporation for Assigned Names and Numbers (ICANN), which ensures that every domain name is unique.
 Find out about domain names on the ICANN website.

 When choosing a domain name, most businesses opt for a name that is based on the name of their business or product.
 It helps if the name is:

 - easy to remember

 - relevant to your business or product

 You should avoid choosing a domain name that misuses a trade mark belonging to another business, or might mislead users into thinking you are someone else.
-You can search for an existing trade mark with the Intellectual Property Office on the GOV.UK website.
+Find our more details about the common issues between trade marks and domain names .

 You should also avoid choosing a domain name with lots of dashes, for example my-new-website-business-and-shop.co.uk.
 It can look unprofessional, make it more difficult to remember and some search engines may consider it to be spam.